 Complementary colors are opposite each other on the color wheel.
 Used together they produce high contrast and high impact.

 Find or create photos using complementary colors boldly in your compositions.
 You might find a red flower and frame it so you can only see grass or foliage behind it.
-You could slice an orange or papaya and photograph it against a blue background.
+And you could slice an orange or papaya and photograph it against a blue background.

 You could find two objects that have complementary colors.
 Photograph them against a plain, non-colored background.